East Prussia: The German province re-invaded by Russians (Sivers’ Tenth Army with 20 divisions).

 Serbia: Austrians reoccupy Sabac.

 East Africa: Battle of Tanga until November 5.
-Aitken’s IEF’B’ (7,972 men) lands at Tanga from 2200 hours, 80 miles south of Mombasa as Lettow-Vorbeck arrives by train with his troops.
+Aitken’s IEF’B’ (7,972 men) lands at Tanga from 2200 hours, 80 miles (ca. 129 km) south of Mombasa as Lettow-Vorbeck arrives by train with his troops.

-Uganda: 300 men strong Turkana Police Service Batallion raised for internal security operations.
+Uganda: 300 men strong Turkana Police Service Battalion raised for internal security operations.

 British Admiralty declares whole North Sea as ‘military zone’, lays mines to strengthen blockade.